 name ttl class rr name 15 IN PTR www.example.com.

-The number '15' (the base IP address) in the above example is actually a name and because there is no 'dot' BIND adds the $ORIGIN.
-The example below which defines a reverse map zone file for the Class C address 192.168.23.0 should make this clearer:
+The value '15' (the base IP address) in the above example is actually a name (an owner-name or left-hand name) and because it does not teminate with a 'dot' BIND appends the $ORIGIN (or if an $ORIGIN is missing the zone name that referenced this zone file).
+The example below, which defines a reverse map zone file for the Class C address 192.168.23.0, should make this clearer:

-It is sensible to define the reverse map in order of IP addresses or some other fixed order to avoid subsequent errors or to simplify searching for a particular value.
+It is sensible to define the reverse map zone file in order of IP addresses (the zone file is always sorted into canonical order when it is loaded by DNS software) or some other fixed order to avoid subsequent errors (duplications or omissions) or to simplify manual searching for a particular value.

 IPv6 and IPv4 addresses cannot be mixed in the same zone file as they can for forward-map zones.
 IPv6 addresses are reverse mapped under the domain IP6.ARPA whereas IPv4 addresses are mapped under the IN-ADDR.ARPA domain.
 IPv6 reverse-maps use a nibble domain name format defined in Chapter 3.
 The following fragment illustrates the use of the PTR RR to reverse-map the IPv6 addresses 2001:db8:0:1::1, 2001:db8:0:1::1, 2001:db8:0:2::1 and 2001:db8:0:1::1:

-Notes: The IPv6 range 2001:db8:: is reserved for documentation purposes only by the great and mighty.
+Notes: The IPv6 range 2001:db8:: has been reserved for documentation purposes only by the great and mighty.

 3 reverse map